Pylons/pyramid/docs/designdefense.rst

   entirely from Zope.
 The ZCA plays an important role in the particulars of how this request to view mapping is done.

 - Features.
-The ZCA essentially provides what can be considered something like a "superdictionary", which allows for more complex lookups than retrieving a value based on a single key.
+The ZCA component registry essentially provides what can be considered something like a "superdictionary", which allows for more complex lookups than retrieving a value based on a single key.
   Some of this lookup capability is very useful for end users, such as being able to register a view that is only found when the context is some class of object, or when the context implements some :term:`interface`.

 - Singularity.
 There's only one "place" where "application configuration" lives in a :mod:`repoze.bfg` application: in a